New Pink Floyd album, first in 20 years, due in November

 The band also is known for its revolutionary light shows and ethereal album artwork.

-"The Endless River" continues the latter tradition, featuring a standing man, back to the viewer, rowing an old boat across the clouds towards what is either a sunset or sunrise.
+"The Endless River" continues the latter tradition, featuring a standing man, back to the viewer, rowing an old boat across the clouds toward what is either a sunset or sunrise.

 Gilmour and Mason are the two remaining members of the band still working under the Pink Floyd name.
 Original member Roger Waters left in the 1980s for a solo career.